-A dripping tap seems like a small problem with your sink, but it can become a bigger plumbing problem if it doesn’t get fixed or if it’s fixed incorrectly.
+A dripping faucet seems like a small problem with your sink, but it can become a bigger plumbing problem if it doesn’t get fixed or if it’s fixed incorrectly.
 If you need to fix a leaky faucet, you can call Roto-Rooter Plumbing and Drain Service for professional bathroom and kitchen plumbing services.
-Roto-Rooter responds quickly to requests and we can get your faucet back to normal in no time.
+Roto-Rooter responds quickly to requests and we can get your leaky faucet back to normal in no time.
 Many people put off calling a plumber because they think a drip is a small problem and they can get to it eventually.
 Book a plumbing appointment as soon as possible so that you don’t have to worry about the leak or deal with the stress of trying to figure out the problem on your own.

 While a tiny little drip seems like something that should only require an easy fix, it can actually be a complicated job.
 A number of things can cause your faucet to leak.
-Before you can fix the faucet’s leak, you need to know what is causing the problem.
+Before you can fix the leaky faucet, you need to know what is causing the problem.
 Unlike pipes, the moving parts of a faucet can wear down more easily with time and they may need to be replaced, repaired, or tightened.
 When you call Roto-Rooter for licensed plumbers, they complete the following tasks: Determine what is causing the leak.
 Quickly disassemble the faucet.
 Supply any needed replacement parts.
 Reassemble the faucet so that it’s better than new.

 Fortunately, Roto-Rooter is immersed in faucet repair experience.
 If you’re not sure what is causing the leak, a plumbing professional will come take a look at it and get to the source of the problem quickly.
-Once you know what is causing the tap to leak, the repair is simple and easy for a trained plumber.
+Once you know what is causing the faucet to leak, the repair is simple and easy for a trained plumber.
 A plumber will also have access to all of the different moving parts that your faucet may need to have replaced – including the handle, the nut, the stem, the washer, and possibly decorative caps.
 Sometimes leaks go deeper than the faucet itself, and if that’s the case, a plumber can fix that too.

-For more information about our various plumbing services – from refrigerator water line leaks to bathroom and kitchen leak repair plus more – contact us today at 1-800-768-6911.
+For more information about our various plumbing services – from refrigerator water line leaks to bathroom and kitchen leak repair plus more – contact us today at 800-768-6911.
 We also make it easy to book an appointment online at your convenience.